Tolemak/FileActions_BackendDemo/README.md

-# SymfonyDemo
+# FileActions_BackendDemo

 ## About the Project

-SymfonyDemo is a demonstration project showcasing a full-stack application with a primary focus on backend development using PHP and the Symfony framework.
+FileActions_BackendDemo is a demonstration project showcasing a full-stack application with a primary focus on backend development using PHP and the Symfony framework.
 It highlights best practices, clean architecture, and integration with modern tools and technologies.

 ### Features
 - Backend powered by **Symfony**.